c2d7fa/thinktool/README.md

 # Development

-Build the static resources and server into `dist` from the top-level directory:

-    $ ./tools/build.sh

 Run MongoDB on `localhost:27017`:

     # docker run -v "$(DB_VOLUME):/data/db" -d -p 27017:27017 mongo

-Run the server:

-    $ cd dist/server
+Build the static resources and server into `dist` from the top-level directory and run the server:

-    $ export DIAFORM_PORT=8080
+    $ ./tools/build.sh
-    $ node server.js
+    $ ./tools/dev/start-server.sh